Gdoc/Admin

 Women’s participation in labor markets differs across regions and countries

-The chart shows that around half of all women worldwide are in the labor force but that this differs across world regions: while most are slightly or cleary above the global average, the Middle East and North Africa as well as South Asia have much lower participation rates.
+But this global average hides how this differs across world regions: while most regions are slightly or clearly above the world average, the Middle East and North Africa, and South Asia have much lower participation rates.

 Men tend to participate in labor markets more frequently than women